studiovincentstraub/phenofhy/docs/getting-started/installation.md

 Summary of the modified ingress route:

-1. Upload the package to an unrestricted project in the OFH TRE.
+1. Upload the (unzipped) package to an unrestricted project in the OFH TRE.
 2. Submit an import request and follow Airlock instructions: https://dnanexus.gitbook.io/ofh/airlock/importing-files-into-a-restricted-project
 3. Airlock performs security checks and transfers files into a restricted project.